Parseval frames of exponentially localized magnetic Wannier functions: Introduction

 defines then (\emph{composite}) \emph{Wannier functions}, which together with their translates span the gapped spectral island of the Hamiltonian.
 For the theoretical purposes mentioned above, it is important that these Wannier functions decay at infinity as fast as possible, e.g.~exponentially: by a Paley--Wiener-type argument, this is equivalent to requiring that the Bloch vectors $\xi_a(\kk)$ depend analytically on $\kk$~\cite{Cloizeaux, Kuchment16}.

-The first goal of this paper is to show how to \emph{construct} such a spanning set of localized Wannier functions, or rather the corresponding Bloch vectors.
-Notice that in general the existence of an \emph{orthormal basis} of (continuous, periodic) Bloch vectors is \emph{topologically obstructed} by the geometry of the Bloch bundle (see Section~\ref{sec:MR_Periodic}).
-However, if one relaxes the orthonormality condition, then this topological obstruction can be circumvented, and we provide an algorithm for the construction of a ``redundant'', non-orthonormal spanning set of Bloch vectors (a \emph{Parseval frame}, to be precise).
-As we will detail in Section~\ref{sec:Gabor}, this datum is sufficient for example to recover spectral properties and construct effective models associated to the original Hamiltonian, even in lack of orthonormality.
+The first goal of this paper is to provide a \emph{constructive algorithm} that produces such a spanning set of localized Wannier functions, or rather the corresponding Bloch vectors.
+Notice that in general the existence of an \emph{orthormal basis} of (continuous, periodic) Bloch vectors is \emph{topologically obstructed} by the geometry of the Bloch bundle \cite{TKNN, Thouless84, Kohmoto85,Panati07,Monaco17} (see Section~\ref{sec:MR_Periodic}).
+However, if one relaxes the linear independence condition, then this topological obstruction can be circumvented \cite{AucklyKuchment18,Kuchment09,Kuchment16}: we provide a new proof of this result (formulated here as Theorem~\ref{thm:Main}) in the form of an algorithm for the construction of a ``redundant'', non-orthonormal spanning set of Bloch vectors (a \emph{Parseval frame}, to be precise).
+As we will detail in Section~\ref{sec:Gabor}, this datum is sufficient for example to recover spectral properties and construct effective models associated to the original Hamiltonian, even in lack of orthonormality and linear independence.

+This first result, applies to both continuous and discrete models of 2- and 3-dimensional gapped crystals subject to a constant magnetic field whose flux per unit cell satisfies a certain commensurability condition.
+In this paper, we choose as a recurring example the model of Hofstadter-like Hamiltonians, which are discrete analogues of magnetic Schr\"{o}dinger operators on the 2-dimensional lattice $\Z^2$ with uniform magnetic field in the orthogonal direction.
+Hofstadter-like Hamiltonians will be described in detail in Section~\ref{sec:Model}; the application of the general result Theorem~\ref{thm:Main} to these models is spelled out in Theorem~\ref{thm:Main_bis}.

 When periodicity is lost, there is no underlying vector bundle structure for the occupied states, and so the quest for a suitable set of spanning vectors becomes more complicated.
 However, the question is still well-defined in the original position-space representation, and one can ask whether a spanning set of localized (generalized) Wannier functions exists.